 A mixed methods approach: a little more science and a little less art

 With over 55 million reservations booked to date, ClassPass has a lot of information on where, when and how customers are using the app (or website), but they don’t know all of the whys behind the numbers.
-To further explore the data and mine actionable insights, my research team employed a mixed methods approach grounded in quantitative behavioral data.
-We knew that if we wanted to deliver convincing findings, we’d need a quantitative backbone.
+To mine actionable insights, my research team employed a mixed methods approach grounded in quantitative behavioral data.

 - Participants from 4 quantitatively derived clusters